ppy/osu-wiki/news/2023/2023-01-06-osumonthly-6.md

 Usually we only showcase osu!taiko-specific maps, but ::Ney::{ user=5991961 }'s [immaculate play](https://osu.ppy.sh/scores/taiko/176006178) on [The Forgotten [grumd]](https://osu.ppy.sh/beatmapsets/55560#taiko/169841), caught our attention and was one which was not easily forgotten.
 The score showcases some extreme 500 BPM monostreams that were perfected by Ney's unique playstyle.
 With the map itself being 3 minutes long with only a brief moment to rest, this definitely lives up to being a play of the year.

-Ney wasn't the only one to have had a specific impact on the osu!taiko community. ::Grape\1Tea::{ user=9540073 } does it again with their [HDHR SS](https://osu.ppy.sh/scores/taiko/175189773) on [The Limit Does Not Exist [Limit Break]](https://osu.ppy.sh/beatmapsets/420395#taiko/1028158).
+Ney wasn't the only one to have had a specific impact on the osu!taiko community. ::Grape_Tea::{ user=9540073 } does it again with their [HDHR SS](https://osu.ppy.sh/scores/taiko/175189773) on [The Limit Does Not Exist [Limit Break]](https://osu.ppy.sh/beatmapsets/420395#taiko/1028158).
 Featuring blistering and unrelenting 280bpm streams, Grape_Tea seems to do the unsurmountable and brings the play up to the next level with HD and HR, a mod combo that is notorious for being unable to play with, let alone SS with.

 A newcomer to osu!monthly: ::Nurend::{ user=9905079 }'s [NC play](https://osu.ppy.sh/scores/taiko/175579351) on [Central Nucleus [Hell Oni]](https://osu.ppy.sh/beatmapsets/1825183#taiko/3745697), coming in at a whopping 9.7 stars, this map is nothing but a beast when paired with NC, featuring difficult 1/6 and 1/8 patterns that challenge even the pros.
 This score is made even more impressive with it being the first DT play on the map and with only 8 misses, it is no wonder why this is being showcased.